aclaf/flagrant/docs/explanation/behavior.md

 ## Value consumption

-The `_parse_option_values_from_args` algorithm handles consuming multiple values from following arguments when an option doesn't have an inline value.
+Value consumption handles consuming multiple values from following arguments when an option doesn't have an inline value.
 Dictionary options use specialized value consumption with additional parsing steps—see [Dictionary option value consumption](#dictionary-option-value-consumption) below for details.

 ### Algorithm overview